SvitlanaKo/documentation/user_guide/customers/customers/create.rst

 #.
 Fill in the customer **Name**.

 #.
 Optionally, add a customer to a customer group if you already have a group with the settings and configuration that fits the new customer.
-See `Managing Customer Groups <./../CustomerGroups>`_  section for more information.

 #.
 If you are adding a subsidiary of the existing customer, select Parent Customer.

 #.
 Assign a sales representative who will be assisting customer users.

 #.
 Select **Tax Code** that will label the customer group taxation schema.
-See `Linking a Tax Code to a Customer or Customer Group <./../../taxes/link_a_tax_code_to_a_customer>`_ for more information.

 #.
-Add a billing and shipping address as described in the `Address Book <./../../shared/common-actions/manage-address-book>`_ section.
+Add a billing and shipping address as described in `the address book <./../common-actions/manage-address-book>`_ section.

 #.
 In the *Additional* section, select a Payment term to be used as a payment option available to the customer users during on the checkout.

 #.
-In the **Price Lists** section as described in `Price List Management for a Customer Group <./pricelist>`_ section.
+In the **Price Lists** section, add pricelists and prioritize them as described in `Price List Management for a Customer Group <./customer-groups/pricelist>`_ section.

 #.
 Click **Save** in the top right right corner of the page.

 A new Customer Group is created.

-.. finish
+.. stop